 3. Learners who apply for a refund that do not meet the conditions for a refund but who do meet the conditions of a deferral will be granted a deferral with the appropriate deferral conditions attached.

-Deferrals: A deferral fee of €100 must be submitted with your completed deferral application, this fee is refunded if the deferral is not granted.
+Deferrals: A deferral application fee of €100 must be submitted with your completed deferral application form, this fee is refunded if the deferral is not granted.
 If the fee does not accompany the application, the application will be returned to the sender with a request for the appropriate fee to be included.
 Learners seeking a deferral must meet one of the following conditions;

 Unavailability of Course Compassionate and Compelling Circumstances as follows;